 Keeping in touch and checking on progress without being pushy or putting your client off – and particularly continuing to go to the networking event so you are seeing them in person and continuing that personal relationship increases the chances of them choosing to work with you.

 Using outsourced sales team support at this point means that you and your team can concentrate on promoting the business and delivering to clients, whilst the job of appointment setting, information gathering and question-answering can be done by a dedicated remote administrative assistant.

 Networking is most successful when it is done regularly and positively.
 That’s because you are building and maintaining genuine relationships where business is based on trust and reputation.
 In order to make networking truly effective, you must prepare for the meeting, know what you want to get out of it and follow up promptly and positively.
 Once your contacts are in your sales process, and your business is growing, use outsourced sales support to handle the day-to-day tasks while you concentrate on relationships and delivery.

-If you’re short on time and you need help with networking or would like to know about any of our other personal assistant remote services, feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you’re short on time and you need help with networking or would like to know about any of our other remote assistant services, feel free to call us on 0800 994 9016 or use our contact form in the menu above.